Wolf Ladejinsky: Biography

-Born into a poor and precarious Jewish Ashkenazi family in Katerynopil, Ukraine in 1899, Ladejinsky fled Soviet Ukraine in 1921 as a refugee from the Russian Revolution (Green 1980).
-He arrived in the US in 1922 and graduated from Columbia University six years later, in 1928.
-In 1933 one of his professors at Columbia, Rexford Tugwell, helped him obtain a post in the Department of Agriculture.
+Born into a peasant Jewish Ashkenazi family in Katerynopil, Ukraine in 1899, his father was a grain miller.
+Ladejinsky fled Soviet Ukraine in 1921 as a political refugee from the Russian Revolution (Green 1980).
+He arrived in the US in 1922 and settled in New York.
+He graduated from Columbia University six years later, in 1928.
+In 1933, one of his professors at Columbia, Rexford Tugwell, helped him obtain a post in the Department of Agriculture.
 Two years later he joined the department's Foreign Agricultural Service, specializing in Asian problems.
-In 1945 he was assigned to General Douglas MacArthur's SCAP staff in occupied Japan (Book Notes 1978), where he played a major role in developing and introducing the land reform program that socialised land ownership and dismantled a vertical power structure dominated by wealthy landlords and landowners.
+In 1945, he was assigned to General Douglas MacArthur's SCAP staff in occupied Japan (Book Notes 1978), where he played a major role in developing and introducing the land reform program that socialised land ownership and dismantled a vertical power structure, then dominated by wealthy landlords and landowners.
 His considerable influence with Chiang Kai-shek in Taiwan is widely credited with aiding the Taiwan economic miracle.

 In December 1954, during the period of McCarthyism in the United States, Ladejinsky was the central figure in a highly public incident which aroused furor among liberals in Congress and was resolved by the intervention of the White House (Schrecker 1998).
-Ladejinsky, an anti-Communist New Deal Democrat, was blacklisted by several conservative groups (Manchester 1978).
+Ladejinsky, although an anti-communist New Deal democrat, was blacklisted by several conservative groups (Manchester 1978).
 While working as an agricultural attaché in Tokyo, his position was transferred from the Department of State to the Department of Agriculture's jurisdiction.
-Soon thereafter, his security clearance was revoked, and he was fired by Secretary of Agriculture Ezra Taft Benson, who considered Ladejinsky a "security risk" despite admitting a lack of hard evidence against him (Sachar 1992).
-A public statement charged that Ladejinsky "required clearance from the Communist Party" to work for Amtorg Trading Corporation, for whom he served briefly as a translator in 1930.
+Soon thereafter, his security clearance was revoked, and he was fired by Secretary of Agriculture Ezra Taft Benson, who considered Ladejinsky a major "security risk" despite admitting a lack of hard evidence against him (Sachar 1992).
+A public statement charged that Ladejinsky "required clearance from the Communist Party" to work for the Moscow and New York based Amtorg Trading Corporation, for whom he served briefly as a translator in 1930.
 At that time, he also had three sisters still living in Soviet Russia, which was cited as making him "subject to coercion".
 The final charge was that Ladejinsky had been a member of two Communist front organizations, including the Washington Committee for Democratic Action (Eisenhower 1996).